 Application for Readmission

-EMS students not enrolled at the seminary for one semester (fall or spring) or more may be asked to complete an application for readmission prior to re-enrollment.
+EMS students not enrolled in seminary classes for more than 2 semesters may be asked to complete an application for readmission prior to re-enrollment.
 Applications for readmission may be obtained from the receptionist or admissions office.
 Students who were not on conditional status in their previous period of study at EMS may be granted unconditional readmission.
 Conditional readmission on a semester-by-semester basis may be granted to students who were on conditional status at the point of termination from their previous period of study at EMS.

 Family Educational Rights & Privacy Act (FERPA)